Horizontal-org/Tella-Android-FOSS/README.md

 ## Translating the app <a id="translating"></a>
 Tella is currently available in Belarusian, English, French, Portuguese, Russian, and Spanish.
 We are always looking to translate Tella into more languages.

-If you are interested in adding a new language, or if you noticed a mistake in our translation, you can join [the Tella project on Transifex](https://www.transifex.com/otf/tella/dashboard/) and contribute from there.
+If you are interested in adding a new language, or if you noticed a mistake in our translation, you can join [the Tella project on Lokalize](https://app.lokalise.com/public/9394139661a3d89da6fa91.77098206/) and contribute from there.

 ## Contact us <a id="contact"></a>
 We love hearing from users, designers, and developers!
 If you have any question, ideas or suggestions on how we can improve or what new features we should add, or if you need support deploying Tella, don't hesitate to reach out!

-You can create an issue [here on our Github](https://github.com/H0rizontal/Tella/issues) or email us at contact@tella-app.org.
+You can create an issue [in any of our Github repositories](https://github.com/Horizontal-org), [contact us](https://docs.tella-app.org/contact-us) or join a [Community Call](https://docs.tella-app.org/community-meetings).